 Requirements for the Certificate in Theater:

 A total of five courses in the Program in Theater.
 At least three must be studio courses chosen from offerings in acting, directing, playwriting, design, and dramaturgy.
-It is assumed that in one of these three or four courses, the student will have significant experience in performance.

 At least one course in dramatic literature, performance history, performance studies, or criticism.
 Up to two courses in this area may be used toward the five-course requirement.